Salazar-AI-Associates/Reddit-web-scrapping-project/README.md

 ![barmodels.png](barmodels.png)

 It is clear the model one outperformed model two.
+But both models performe better that a baseline statitic and that is greater that a coin flip probability!

 # Versioning